leotrs/blog/content/read.md

    Eliassi-Rad, Hanghang Tong, and Christos Faloutsos. **It's Who You Know:
    Graph Mining Using Recursive Structural Features**.
 KDD'11 (2011).

+5. Hobbs, William R., and Moira K. Burke. **Connective Recovery in Social Networks after the Death of a Friend.** Nature Human Behaviour, vol. 1, no. 5, 2017, p.
+0092.

 5. Hoffmann, Felix Z. and Triesch, Jochen. **Nonrandom network connectivity comes in pairs** Network Neuroscience 1:1, 31-41 (2017).